 a lack of standardized systems for cancer data collection and reporting (in some cases)

-There are data flow challenges, delays in getting the information to the registries, and a lack of standardized systems for data collection of cancer diagnosis, treatment, and physician reporting.
-This lack of standards, the large amount of data generated from the diagnosis, and treatment of cancer make it difficult for registries to synthesize information in a timely and actionable way.
-Cancer is a reportable disease and every state has public health law/regulation requiring information to be reported about all cancers diagnosed or treated within that state.

-Cancer Surveillance is complex:

-Heterogeneous disease (100s of different types of cancer)

-Many diagnostic and prognostic factors (100+ variables)

-Multiple medical encounters across varied data sources

-General Challenges

-Current data presented to the public is old

-Labor Intensive (Manual data entry)

-Duplication of Effort

-Current Data Flow Challenges:

-Electronic reporting systems are costly

-Cancer registrars do not trust the security of electronic reporting systems

-Lack of will or incentive to switch from paper-based reporting

-Data availability to public and planners takes at least 30 months

-Delayed identification can lead to cancer-related death and disability

-Physician Reporting (from EHRs using HL7 CDA IG) Challenges:

-Limited uptake by EHRs

-Limited implementation by providers

-Dissemination of knowledge artifacts (e.g., reportability trigger codes and cancer-specific value sets) to all implementers

-Workflow triggers are implemented partially and inconsistently across vendors, or not at all

-While we know that access to EHR data can’t solve all of these challenges, and it won’t change overnight, we do see improving access to EHR data as an opportunity to help address some of these challenges.
+These challenges make it difficult for registries to synthesize information in a timely and actionable way.

 Goals of the Use Case<List of objectives to ensure use case meets the need.>

-Potential goals of this use case are to identify missed cases of cancer reporting and provide incidence data faster for research and public health.
+The goal of this use case is to identify missed cases of cancer reporting and provide incidence data faster for research and public health.
 Additionally, this use case aims to identify data standards that allow for the collection, transmission, and aggregation of these data electronically from EHRs automatically rather than relying on labor intensive manual processes, and duplications of effort.

 User Stories <One or more user stories that can be observed in the real-world including actors, events, systems, trigger events and actions.>

+User Story #1

 A patient with a dark skin ulcer on her arm visits a dermatologist.
 The dermatologist performs a biopsy that is sent to the pathology laboratory for testing.
 The laboratory analyzes the biopsy specimen which indicates the patient has melanoma in situ.
 The pathology report is sent to the dermatologist who performed the biopsy.
 The dermatologist confirms the diagnosis of melanoma in situ.
 This information is integrated into the patient's clinical record.
 The patient is informed of her test results.
-The dermatologist’s EHR system determines that the reason for the encounter/visit meets the criteria for reporting to the central cancer registry, as defined by the national standard Cancer Reportability List.
+The dermatologist’s EHR system determines that the patient has been diagnosed with a cancer that meets the criteria for reporting to the central cancer registry, as defined by the national standard Cancer Reportability List.
 A standard report with the required data elements is sent to the central cancer registry where the patient resides, as required by state law.

 User Story #2